 We only keep hold of information for as long as is necessary.
 This will depend on what the specific information is and the agreed period of time.
 Data is permanently disposed of after this period, in line with Enfield Council’s retention policy (PDF) or the specific requirements of the organisation who has shared the data with us.

 You have the right to opt out of Enfield Council Public Health receiving or holding your personal identifiable information.
 There are occasions where service providers will have a legal duty to share information, for example for safeguarding or criminal issues.
 The process for opting out will depend on the specific data is and what programme it relates to.
-For further information, please email the team.
+For more information, email firstname.lastname@example.org.

 The Council is registered as a Data Controller with the Information Commissioner’s Office (Registration Number Z5492012) under the Data Protection Act.
 Further details about how the Council processes personal data can be found in our registration via the Information Commissioner’s Office.
 You can also view the Council’s NHS Information Governance Toolkit status.